System Requirements

 Understanding the Log Data

-agent makes sense of its enviroment and decides on its next actions.
+agent makes sense of its environment and decides on its next actions.

 - First, it detects a person using vision.